akshata785/fitness/README.md

 The website's design is modern, user-friendly, and visually appealing, with an emphasis on simplicity and ease of use.
 The color scheme and typography are carefully chosen to enhance the user experience and create a sense of professionalism and credibility.

 Overall, the fitness website created using HTML, CSS, JavaScript, and Email JS is an excellent resource for anyone looking to improve their fitness and lead a healthier lifestyle.
 With its comprehensive programs, BMI calculator, and email confirmation system, this website is sure to be a valuable tool for fitness enthusiasts of all levels.

+But the main drawback is that it is not responsive.
+So if you're using the code then make the changes in CSS(width, height, size) according to your screen size.
+Will try to make it responsive next time.